What is Emirates Dubai Connect?

 Emirates Dubai Connect is only available if there are no better connection times available to get you between your origin and destination.
 If an earlier flight connection is available, you must take this before trying to avail Dubai Connect.
 It is really only designed for passengers taking their less-frequent long-haul services to help smooth out their long journey.

-No guarantees are given on which hotel will be allocated and Emirates reserves the right to modify or cancel this offer at any time without notice.
+No guarantees are given on which hotel will be allocated, and Emirates reserves the right to modify or cancel this offer at any time without notice.
+Offer is subject to availability.

 Pictured a deluxe room inside the 5* Le Meridien Airport Hotel Dubai.
 Business and First Class passengers are likely to be placed here with a great range of dining choices, pool, spa, gym & entertainment.